 Ken Hamasaka over 1 year ago from Los Angeles

 Congress isn't our only problem when it comes to respect, we all can take a lesson from this and in all that we do in life.

 Nancy Vela over 1 year ago from Northwest Ohio

 We need more respect in our nation as it relates to politics.
 I think that most of our congress occaisionally needs a good time out!

-Keith about 1 year ago from Virginia
+Keith over 1 year ago from Virginia

 I believe we can be respected if only we will learn how to be calm when we are criticized.
 Also let us have a gender friendly society.

 williams kingsley over 1 year ago from lagos state nigeria